The remote island of Jan Mayen and the wild coast of Spitsbergen (Svalbard) are High Arctic destinations accessible only by ship.

 This voyage offers a wealth of photographic opportunities for novice and experienced photographers alike.
 Our free photography program gives you the chance to learn and practice your photography skills alongside an expert photographer.

-In Spitsbergen, charismatic megafauna abound in dramatic Arctic icescapes.
+In Svalbard, charismatic megafauna abound in dramatic Arctic icescapes.
 Species include walrus, bearded seal, and, of course, the photogenic polar bear.
 While at sea, whales and seabirds also make excellent subjects.